Board of Directors

 Mr John Ward BSc, FAIM, FAICD, FAMI, FCILT

 John is a professional company director and corporate advisor.
-He was interim Chairman of the Board of Directors from 30 January 2009 to 25 September 2009, and is a member of the Finance, Audit and Risk Management Committee, previously holding the position of Committee Chairman for 13 years.
-He is also a member of the NPR Project Committee.
+He was interim Chairman of the Board of Directors from 30 January 2009 to 25 September 2009, and is a member of FARM Committee, previously holding the position of Committee Chairman for 13 years.

 John retired as the General Manager Commercial of News Limited in May 2001.
 Prior to joining the News Corporation in mid 1994 he was Managing Director and Chief Executive of Qantas Airways Limited.
 This culminated a 25-year career with the airline in a variety of corporate and line management roles covering Australia, Asia, Europe and North America.

-John is an Honorary Life Governor of the Research Foundation of Information Technology, the Chairman of Wolseley Private Equity, Interim Chairman of Adelaide Airport Ltd, Ward Advisory Services and Ward Securities Pty Ltd. He was Chairman of the NSW Freight Advisory Council from June 2010 until its dissolution in January 2012.
+John is an Honorary Life Governor of the Research Foundation of Information Technology, the Chairman of Wolseley Private Equity, and Director of Adelaide Airport Ltd, Ward Advisory Services and Ward Securities Pty Ltd. He was Chairman of the NSW Freight Advisory Council from June 2010 until its dissolution in January 2012.